Stratum: Characteristics

 Typically, a stratum is generally one of a number of parallel layers that lie one upon another to form enormous thicknesses of strata.
 The bedding surfaces (bedding planes) that separate strata represent episodic breaks in deposition associated either with periodic erosion, cessation of deposition, or some combination of the two.
 Stacked together with other strata, individual stratum can form composite stratigraphic units that can extend over hundreds of thousands of square kilometers of the Earth's surface.
-Individual stratum can cover similarly large areas.
+Individual strata can cover similarly large areas.
 Strata are typically seen as bands of different colored or differently structured material exposed in cliffs, road cuts, quarries, and river banks.
 Individual bands may vary in thickness from a few millimeters to several meters or more.
-A band may represent a specific mode of deposition: river silt, beach sand, coal swamp, sand dune, lava bed, etc.
+A band may represent a specific mode of deposition: river silt, beach sand, coal swamp, sand dune, lava bed, and others.

-Types of stratum
+Types

 In the study of rock and sediment strata, geologists have recognized a number of different types of strata, including bed, flow, band, and key bed.
 A bed is a single stratum that is lithologically distinguishable from other layers above and below it.
 In the classification hierarchy of sedimentary lithostratigraphic units, a bed is the smallest formal unit.
-However, only beds that are distinctive enough to be useful for stratigraphic correlation and geologic mapping are customnarily given formal names and considered formal lithostratigraphic units.
+However, only beds that are distinctive enough to be useful for stratigraphic correlation and geological mapping are customarily given formal names and considered formal lithostratigraphic units.
 The volcanic equivalent of a bed, a flow, is a discrete extrusive volcanic stratum or body distinguishable by texture, composition, or other objective criteria.
-As in case of a bed, a flow should only be designated and named as a formal lithostratigraphic units when it is distinctive, widespread, and useful for stratigraphic correlation.
-A band is a thin stratum that is distingushiable by a distinctive lithology or color and is useful in correlating strata.
+As in case of a bed, a flow should only be designated and named as a formal lithostratigraphic unit when it is distinctive, widespread, and useful for stratigraphic correlation.
+A band is a thin stratum that is distinguishable by a distinctive lithology or color and is useful in correlating strata.
 Finally, a key bed, also called a marker bed, is a well-defined, easily identifiable stratum or body of strata that has sufficiently distinctive characteristics, such as lithology or fossil content, to be recognized and correlated during geologic field or subsurface mapping.